 Before a baby leaves the delivery area, ID bracelets with matching numbers are placed on the baby and on you.
 Babies often have 2, on the wrist and ankle.
 These should be checked each time the baby comes or goes from your room.

-Healthy babies born in a vaginal delivery are often able to stay with the mother.
+Healthy babies born in a vaginal delivery are often able to stay with the birth parent.
 In many hospitals, immediate newborn assessments include weight, length, and medicines.
 Even the first bath is done right in your room.
 As quickly as possible, a new baby is placed in your arms.
 Often, the baby is placed skin-to-skin on your chest right after birth.
 Some babies will breastfeed right away.

 In the first hour or 2 after birth, most babies are in an alert, wide-awake phase.
 This offers a chance for you and your partner to get to know your new baby.
-A baby will often turn to the familiar sound of the mother's voice.
+A baby will often turn to the familiar sound of the birth parent's voice.
 A baby's focus of vision is best at about 8 to 12 inches—just the distance from the baby cradled in your arms to your face.

 This first hour or 2 after birth is also the best time to start breastfeeding.
 Babies have an innate ability to start nursing right away after they are born.
 Some medicines and anesthesia given to you during labor and delivery may affect the baby's sucking ability.
 But most healthy babies are able to breastfeed in these first few hours.
 This first feeding helps stimulate breastmilk production.
 It also causes your uterus to contract.
 This can help prevent too much bleeding.

 If your baby is born by a cesarean section, chances are good that you can be awake for the surgery.
 Only in rare cases will you need general anesthesia for delivery.
 This means you aren't awake for the birth.
-Most C-sections today are done with a regional anesthesia such as an epidural or spinal.
+Most C-sections today are done with a regional anesthesia, such as an epidural or spinal.
 With this type of anesthesia, only part of the body is numbed for surgery.
 You are awake and able to hear and see your baby as soon as they are born.

 Babies born by C-section are often checked by a nursery nurse or healthcare provider right after delivery.
 This is often done right near you in the operating room.
 Because babies born by C-section may have trouble clearing some of the lung fluid and mucus, they often need extra suctioning of the nose, mouth, and throat.
 In some cases, they may need deeper suctioning in the windpipe.

 Once a baby is checked over, a nurse will wrap the baby warmly and bring the baby to you to see and touch.
 Many hospitals require babies born by C-section to be watched in the nursery for a short time.
-All the normal procedures such as weighing and medicines are done there.
+All the normal procedures, such as weighing and medicines, are done there.
 Often, your baby can be brought to you while you are in the recovery area after surgery.

 Plan to have someone stay with you during your hospital stay after a C-section.
 You will have quite a bit of pain in the first few days and will need help with the baby.

 All the baby's body systems must work together in a new way after birth.
 Sometimes a baby has trouble making the transition.
-Health assessments such as the Apgar test done right after birth can help find out if a baby is doing well or having problems.
+Health assessments, such as the Apgar test, done right after birth can help find out if a baby is doing well or having problems.

 If there are signs the baby isn't doing well, treatment can be given right in the delivery room.
 The healthcare provider or midwife and other members of the healthcare team work together to help the baby clear excess fluid and start breathing.